-Lien vers les tableaux de données probantes et la liste des références
+Lien vers les tableaux de données probantes et la liste des références (en Anglais)

 Task Oriented Training (Task-Specific Training)

-Treadmill Training without Body Weight Support
+Treadmill Training with and without Body Weight Support

 Electromechanical/Robot-Assisted Gait Training Devices